Red Bank, Tennessee: History

 Red Bank was originally known as "Pleasant Hill".
-When a post office was established in the community in 1881, however, it was asked to adopt a new name, since the name "Pleasant Hill" was already taken.
+When a post office was established in the community in 1881, but it was asked to adopt a new name, since the name "Pleasant Hill" was already taken.
 The name "Red Bank" was chosen by the wife of the first postmaster, George Hartman.
 It was inspired by the red clay ridge that was visible from a window in her house.
 In 1955, the communities of Red Bank and White Oak incorporated as a single town called "Red Bank-White Oak".
 In 1966, the city voted to drop the "White Oak" for simplification purposes.

 Geography

 Red Bank is located at (35.110372, -85.297048).
 The city lies at the base of the Cumberland Plateau in southwestern Hamilton County.
 It is bordered on all sides by the city of Chattanooga and is 5 mi north of Chattanooga's downtown.
 Dayton Boulevard is the city's main thoroughfare, though U.S. Route 27 runs along the city's western edge.

-According to the United States Census Bureau, Red Bank has a total area of 16.9 km2, all of it recorded as land.
+According to the United States Census Bureau, Red Bank has a total area of 16.9 km2, all land.
 The city center follows the valley of Stringers Branch, a southwest-flowing tributary of the Tennessee River.